 - Closure — Signing off on the process and recording it

-Management of Change is an essential part of environmental, health and safety management strategies.
-The process ensures companies stay compliant and promote safety while positioning themselves for continuous improvement and innovation.
+Management of Change is an essential part of environment, health and safety management strategies.
+The process ensures that companies stay compliant and promote safety while positioning themselves for continuous improvement and innovation.